Orchid care is not complicated. It is just different from everything else you have grown.

 The Right Pot and Soil Matter More Than You Think

 Regular potting soil will kill an orchid.
-She needs airflow around her roots: that’s the whole point of bark mix.
+It needs airflow around the roots: that’s the whole point of bark mix.
 In nature, Phalaenopsis roots cling to tree bark.
 They breathe.
 Packing them in dense, moisture-retaining compost suffocates them.

 Use orchid bark mix, not regular potting soil.
 Any garden center should carry it labeled as “orchid mix” or “epiphyte mix.”